ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 ```

 The `new` command will create a project directory with the given name.
 A Ballerina project cannot reside in another
 ballerina project.
-If you run ballerina new inside a ballerina project directory or in a subpath of a ballerina project
+If you run `ballerina new` from inside a Ballerina project directory or from inside a sub directory of a Ballerina project,
 it will give an error.

 It will create the `Ballerina.toml` file, `src` folder, and a `tests` folder.